opensearch-project/OpenSearch/.github/ISSUE_TEMPLATE/bug_template.md

 A clear and concise description of what the bug is.

 **Other plugins installed**
-Please mention if you are using this plugin along side any other plugin.
-Security for example.
+Please mention what plugins you have installed.

 **To Reproduce**
 Steps to reproduce the behavior: